cmohge1/lrbs-digital-scholarly-editing/day_2_plan.md

 #### TEI and ODD; TEI for Documentary Editing

+Burnard: "How should you go about choosing just the parts of the TEI you need?
+How should you communicate the particular TEI encoding choices you have made to others so that such integration remains possible?"

+Schema: the document's grammar.
+Say you want a rule: every poem should be a collection of `<l>` tags with `@n` (numbered line attributes), and that each group of `<l>`s should be grouped under an `<lg>` tag specifying that it is a numbered stanza (`@n` again) and a `@type` attribute for indicating the length of the stanza (e.g., couplet, tercet, quatrain, &amp;c.).

+Or suppose in a documentary editing project, we are encoding letters, and we want to make sure each `<date>` tag has a `@when` attribute, or that each `<p>` has an `@xml:id` (a good idea), or that each `<persName>` has a `@ref` to point to the `@xml:id` of the person.

+A schema will codify all of those rules such that the xml document will not be valid unless each line has an `@n` attribute.

+There are three good ways to create schema for your project:

+1. Relax ng schema (built into TEI files on oXygen).
+2. Schematron.
+3. ODD.

+<schemaSpec>, <moduleRef>, <elementSpec>, <classSpec> and others) combine formal XML declarations for inclusion in a DTD or Schema with detailed documentation and examples, for inclusion in a technical manual about the encoding scheme being specified.
+For this reason, a document using these elements is informally known as an ODD

 ODD files (One Document Does it all) are TEI customisation files that serve as a source for the derivation of

 * a formal TEI schema